Essential Oils For Dogs

 - dogs are more sensitive to essential oils than humans are.
 Essential oils should always be used diluted, even when just inhaling.
 This is important to remember, as we humans don’t dilute when inhaling.

 - most issues that dogs have can be addressed with the inhalation of diluted essential oils.
-There are a few issues which can be addressed with topical use, and they will be addressed below.

 - only use essential oils with your dogs when needed to address a concern – not to “prevent” a health issue.
 An example is to have them inhale a digestive essential oil after they eat, when they don’t have any digestive issues.
 This is not recommended.